caltechlibrary/newt/newt-presentation.md

 # Why are these things so complex?

-- We want more from our application, more code gets written
+1. We want more from our application, more code gets written
-- We want "enhancements", complexity accrues overtime
+2. We want "enhancements", complexity accrues overtime
-- Best Practices like "systems should be designed to scale"
+3. We build "systems designed to scale"

-# Why are these things so complex?

-- first two are "people problems" (hard)
-- last one might be a system design problem (solvable?)

-# Scale (from computing practice)
+# Scaling

 scale
 : a euphemism for **scaling big**, as used in phrases like "google scale", "amazon scale"

-# Scaling big
+# Scaling

 - Scaling big is hard
 - Scaling big can make things really complex
-- Scaling big can require larger teams for success
+- Scaling big lead to scaling small?
+  - **Pack only what is needed**

-# Scaling big
+# Scaling approaches

-- What did scaling big deliver?
 - distributed application design
 - containers
 - programmable infrastructure
 - cache systems and dynamic clustering
 - complex systems management

-# Scaling (from geometry)

-scaling
-: a linear transformation that enlarges or diminishes objects

-# Scale small

-- Simplify!
-- Pack only what is needed

 # Scaling small

 - Limit the moving parts
 - Limit the cognitive shifts
-- Minimize the toolbox, maximize using it
-- Try to **Write less code!**
+- Try to **Write less code**

 # Limit the moving parts

-> Simplify through a clear division of labor
+> Three abstractions

 - [Postgres](https://postgresql.org) + [PostgREST](https://postgrest.org) => JSON API to manage data, it gives us a JSON source
 - [Pandoc](https://pandoc.org) =>  a powerful template engine
-- [Newt](https://github.com/caltechlibrary/newt/) => data router, form data validator, static file services
+- [Newt](https://github.com/caltechlibrary/newt/) => data router, form data validator

-# Limit the moving parts
+# A Microservice conversation

 1. web browser => Newt
 2. Newt => PostgREST
 3. Newt => Pandoc
 4. Newt => web browser

 # Limit the cognitive shifts

-- Write SQL (Postgres) and get a JSON source (PostgREST)
+- Write SQL (Postgres), get JSON source (PostgREST)
-- Write Pandoc templates to transform JSON to HTML
+- Write Pandoc templates, provide JSON, get HTML
-- Write a YAML file to orchestrate our microservice conversation
+- Write a YAML, orchestrate our microservice conversation

-# Minimize our Toolbox, maximize using it
+# Our Toolbox

 - Text editor
 - Postgres + PostgREST
 - Pandoc
 - Newt
 - Web browser

-# Write less code with SQL
+# Writing less code

-> PostgreSQL+PostgREST, a code savings plan.
+1. Use "off the shelf" microservices
+2. Take advantage of SQL
+3. Standardize templating with Pandoc

+> Postgres+PostgREST+Pandoc+Newt =>
+> No need to write any middle-ware

+# Why SQL?

+> **Minimize the source Luke!**

 - SQL is good at describing structured data
 - SQL provides views, functions, triggers, ...
 - SQL allows us to model our data once
-- Don't need to write any middle-ware

-> **Minimize the source Luke!**

-# Is this really simpler?
+> PostgreSQL+PostgREST, a code savings plan.

+# How did I arrive at Newt?

 Let's compare three implementations of a bird sighting website